tunogya/abandonai-platform/public/terms-of-use.md

 YOU AGREE TO THE FOLLOWING MANDATORY ARBITRATION AND CLASS ACTION WAIVER PROVISIONS:

 (a) MANDATORY ARBITRATION.
-You and AbandonAI agree to resolve any past or present claims relating to these Terms or our Services through final and binding arbitration, except that you have the right to opt out of these arbitration terms, and future changes to these arbitration terms, by filling out this form within 30 days of agreeing to these arbitration terms or the relevant changes.
+You and ABANDON.AI agree to resolve any past or present claims relating to these Terms or our Services through final and binding arbitration, except that you have the right to opt out of these arbitration terms, and future changes to these arbitration terms, by filling out this form within 30 days of agreeing to these arbitration terms or the relevant changes.

 (b) Informal Dispute Resolution.
 We would like to understand and try to address your concerns prior to formal legal action.
-Before filing a claim against AbandonAI, you agree to try to resolve the dispute informally by sending us notice at dispute-resolution@abandon.ai of your name, a description of the dispute, and the relief you seek.
+Before filing a claim against ABANDON.AI, you agree to try to resolve the dispute informally by sending us notice at dispute-resolution@abandon.ai of your name, a description of the dispute, and the relief you seek.
 If we are unable to resolve a dispute within 60 days, you may bring a formal proceeding.
 Any statute of limitations will be tolled during the 60-day resolution process.